 Walk over the railway tracks and enjoy the beauty around you.
 And don’t worry about the train suddenly passing by.
-You will hear the sounds and horn of the train far before it is approaching.
+You will hear the sounds and horns of the train far before it is approaching.

 #2 Watch the sunset at Little Adam’s Peak

-Little Adam’s Peak is the so-called younger brother of the taller and the sacred Adam’s Peak, which is located close to Nuwara Elya.
+Little Adam’s Peak is the so-called younger brother of the taller and sacred Adam’s Peak, which is located close to Nuwara Elya.